yunusgungor/m3tm/codeflow/github_copilot_instructions.md

 **Traceability Principle:** ALL created or modified artifacts (stories, code, docs, ADRs, learning outputs like patterns/metrics/evolution, error logs, etc.) MUST be linked using cross-reference management in the same step.

 **Documentation Principle:** ALL code and architecture changes MUST be proactively linked to up-to-date documentation to maintain system knowledge integrity.
 Documentation is considered a first-class artifact with same verification, versioning and quality standards as code.

+**Context7 Documentation Principle:** BEFORE any planning, architecture, or development decision, you MUST use Context7 MCP server to fetch current documentation for relevant technologies.
+This includes:
+- Official documentation for frameworks and libraries
+- Best practices and recommended patterns
+- Latest API references and changes
+- Security guidelines and recommendations
+- Performance optimization guides
+- Migration guides for version updates
+This ensures all decisions are based on current, authoritative sources rather than potentially outdated knowledge.

 ## Project Structure